Last Updated on June 13, 2021 by

 Emergency Shelter Allowance Program

-An office made accessible to all the parts of Philadelphia is the Emergency Shelter Allowance Program.
+An office made accessible to all parts of Philadelphia is the Emergency Shelter Allowance Program.
 Temporary rental aid to jobless, single mothers, elders, the disabled, and the deprived is what they offer.
 They do this by handing out budgets and money to their needy applicants to stop evictions, utility deposits, and immediate aid.
 For more information, call them at (215) 560-1976 or visit their website.

 Free Food and Clothing Assistance